network-whu/slides/notes/igp_bgp.md

 For scalability and administrative autonomy, routers on the Internet are aggregated into autonomous systems (ASes) that are independently controlled by different organizations and companies.

+BGP was purpose-built for exchanging routes between autonomous systems.
+It is designed as a protocol that carries routes with next-hops.
+It does not carry topology information or information on how to reach those next-hops.
+It is the equivalent of someone saying "To get to the pneumatic store go to the March 4 Lane" without telling how to get to the March 4 Lane.

+IGPs were not designed to handle the scale of routing information and their functioning would be negatively impacted by the large scale of the Internet routing table.

 Interior Gateway Protocols (**IGP**s) such as RIP, OSPF and EIGRP are used to communicate routing information between routers